rocky-linux/documentation/docs/guides/containers/podman-nextcloud.md

 buildah images -a
 ```

-Now, we're going to set up a binch of local folders on the host server (*not* in any Podman container), so that we can rebuild our containers and databases without fear of losing all of our files:
+Now, we're going to set up a bunch of local folders on the host server (*not* in any Podman container), so that we can rebuild our containers and databases without fear of losing all of our files:

 ```bash
 mkdir -p /usr/local/nc/nextcloud /usr/local/nc/apps /usr/local/nc/config /usr/local/nc/data